JustSift/ReSift/docs/introduction/tutorial-resift-rentals.md

 [Add content to this section sharing fetches across different namespaces is added.]

 You can checkout the finished code on [Github](https://github.com/pearlzhuzeng/resift-rentals-tutorial/tree/working/edit-movie).

+## Section 7: Compose Custom Hooks

+Since ReSift is written in hooks, it's very easy to compose custom hooks with ReSift.
+Custom hooks are very powerful for creating sharable state logic.
+You can refer to the [React Custom Hooks](https://reactjs.org/docs/hooks-custom.html) page to get familiar with the concepts.

+We’ll refactor part of our code to showcase this.

+[Will add a `useCurrentMovie` hook for this section.]